 The owner has tried using treats, switching directions, choke collars, prong collars, a harness and different leashes.

-My suggestions to stop the barking and whining:
+My suggestions to stop the dog’s barking and whining at everything on walks:

 4. Feed the dog with puzzle-type toys.

 Dogs that appear anxious and overly excited out on walks are often hiding that anxiety all the time, we just don’t see it.
 When you’re dealing with an anxious dog, anything you can do to drain that energy throughout the day will pay off in the long run.